 We hope that your next castor choice will be the right one, and that our 9 easy steps can help you find a long-lasting, high performance solution that will keep you satisfied for many years to come.

 AdMerch also have customised solutions if you are looking for castors for a scaffolding system, waste bin, or residential or commercial gate.

 At AdMerch, we have the largest collection of Richmond castors and wheels in Australia.
 Only the highest quality castors are found here, meeting and exceeding all performance standards.

 These products are world class in both function and longevity.
 From our store in Adelaide, we deliver castors and wheels to Melbourne, Sydney, Brisbane, Perth and anywhere else in Australia.

 No matter what your purpose or preference is, we have a castor that is tailor-made for you.
 We have Richmond castors that handle light loads of up to 50kg per castor, right through to 1000kg per castor.

 Industry-specific castors are available for unlimited applications – medical (hospitals, nursing homes, medical facilities), agricultural, sports equipment, light industrial (shops, retail, nurseries) and heavy duty industrial (logistics, manufacturing).
 This includes castors designed for use in wet or refrigerated areas, such as food and health industries where frequent wash downs are required.

-Choose between nylon, polyurethane, and rubber wheels to suit your surface and performance needs – even aluminium and cast iron varieties are available.
+Choose between nylon, polyurethane, and rubber wheels to suit your surface and performance needs – even aluminium and cast iron wheels are available.